swift-server/sswg/proposals/0006-nio-apns-api.md

 ### What it does do

-- Provides an API for handling connection to Apples HTTP2 APNS server
+- Provides an API for handling connection to Apples HTTP2 APNS server.
 - Provides proper error messages that APNS might respond with.
-- Uses custom/non dependency implementations of JSON Web Token specific to APNS (using [rfc7519](https://tools.ietf.org/html/rfc7519)
+- Uses custom/non dependency implementations of JSON Web Token specific to APNS (using [rfc7519](https://tools.ietf.org/html/rfc7519).
-- Imports OpenSSL for SHA256 and ES256
+- Imports OpenSSL for SHA256 and ES256.
-- Provides an interface for signing your Push Notifications
+- Provides an interface for signing your Push Notifications.
-- Signs your token request
+- Signs your token request.
 - Sends push notifications to a specific device.
 - [Adheres to guidelines Apple Provides.](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns)

 ### What it won't do.
-- Store/register device tokens
+- Store/register device tokens.
-- Build an HTTP2 generic client
+- Build an HTTP2 generic client.
-- Google Cloud Message
+- Google Cloud Message.
 - Refresh your token no more than once every 20 minutes and no less than once every 60 minutes. (up to connection handler)

 ### Future considerations and dependencies
 - BoringSSL
 - Common connection handler options
+- swift-log
-- Swift-Log
+- swift-metrics
-- Swift-Metric
+- swift-jwt?
-- Swift-JWT?
+- swift-http2-client?

 ### APNSConfiguration